redis/redis-doc/topics/rediscli.md

     124250 Gets/sec | Hits: 50147 (40.36%) | Misses: 74103 (59.64%)

 A miss rage of 59% may not be acceptable for our use case.
-So we know that 100MB of memory are no enough.
+So we know that 100MB of memory is not enough.
 Let's try with half gigabyte.
-After a few minutes we'll see the output to stabilize to the following figures:
+After a few minutes we'll see the output stabilize to the following figures:

     140000 Gets/sec | Hits: 135376 (96.70%) | Misses: 4624 (3.30%)
     141250 Gets/sec | Hits: 136523 (96.65%) | Misses: 4727 (3.35%)